spfuu/shSonos/README.md

 This command will install all the python packages and places the start script to the python folder "/user/local/bin"

-Run the file sonos_broker with:
+Make the file executable run the sonos_broker with:

+    chmod +x sonos_broker
     ./sonos_broker

 Normally, the script finds the interal ip address of your computer.
 If not, you have to edit your sonos_broker.cfg.